ctsit/redi2/README.md

 Run `bash install_normal.sh`.

-Edit the `NEW_SITE` directory in the `redi2` directory to have the right name and configs.
+Edit the `NEW_SITE` directory in the `redi2` directory to have the right name.

+Build your configs in the `configs` directory

 Set the `run.sh` script to run when you want it to.